inmatura/aws.inmatura.com/docs/jupyterhub-ami/gpu.md

 +-----------------------------------------------------------------------------+
 ```

-!!! info "Version"
-    The version of the drivers installed is `460.32.03`.

-## CUDA

-Cuda version `11.2` is included to work with latest PyTorch and TensorFlow versions.

 ## PyTorch and TensorFlow

-To test PyTorch and TensorFlow support for GPU use the following snippets:
+PyTorch and TensorFlow GPU versions are installed in all Python environments.

 ```python title="Python"
 import torch as th